-Cool down 10 minutes in the baking tray, then dip each muffin top into the sugar-free cinnamon sugar.
-As the muffins are still hot, the toppings will stick to the top adding a lovely sweet cinnamon flavor and crunch.
+Cool them down for 10 minutes in the baking tray, then dip each muffin top into the sugar-free cinnamon sugar.
+As the muffins are still hot, the toppings will stick to the top, adding a lovely sweet cinnamon flavor and crunch.

 Transfer the muffins to a cooling rack and cool for 1 hour before eating to enjoy the best flavor and texture.

 Combine sugar-free powdered sweetener with 1- 3 teaspoons of almond milk.
 Add the milk gradually and stop when it reaches your favorite texture.
 The more liquid you add, the thinner the icing becomes.

 Spread 1 tablespoon on top of each muffin and enjoy!